jschless/jschless.github.io/_projects/2024-05-13-aim-marketplace.md

 I recently participated in my first "AIM marketplace," the Army's new-ish method for slating Army officers for new jobs.
 I was unprepared for how much strategy would be involved!
 After it closed, I wondered if I had played the game optimally.
 To answer this question, I simulated thousands of marketplaces to analyze the dynamics of the marketplace under different conditions.
 The following post explains the marketplace (both its design and actual implementation), my modeling approach, my noteworthy results, and, finally, some recommendations for improvement.
 All code can be found on [github](https://github.com/jschless/aim_marketplace).

 ## AIM Marketplace: Design
 If you're familiar with the residency match for U.S. medical students, this is supposed to be a carbon copy.
-Here's how its supposed to work:
+Here's how it's supposed to work:

 1. Units conduct interviews with officers.
 Each party uses the time before the marketplace "closes" to research opportunities and develop an ordered list of preferences.
 The end result for the unit is a ranking of all officers and vice versa.
 2. Units and officers don't reveal their preferences before the market closes, except through the official signaling in the marketplace (employers and officers can both see if the other has ranked them in their top five more or less).